Bell UH-1 Iroquois: Marine Corps

 In 1962, the United States Marine Corps held a competition to choose an assault support helicopter to replace the Cessna O-1 fixed-wing aircraft and the Kaman OH-43D helicopter.
 The winner was the UH-1B, which was already in service with the Army.
 The helicopter was designated the UH-1E and modified to meet Marine requirements.
-The major changes included the use of all-aluminum construction for corrosion resistance, radios compatible with Marine Corps ground frequencies, a rotor brake for shipboard use to stop the rotor quickly on shutdown and a roof-mounted rescue hoist.
+The major changes included the use of all-aluminium construction for corrosion resistance, radios compatible with Marine Corps ground frequencies, a rotor brake for shipboard use to stop the rotor quickly on shutdown and a roof-mounted rescue hoist.

 The UH-1E was first flown on 7 October 1963, and deliveries commenced on 21 February 1964; a total of 192 Iroquois of this model were completed.
-Due to production line realities at Bell, the UH-1E was produced in two different versions, both with the same UH-1E designation.
+Due to production line realities at Bell, the UH-1E was produced in two versions, both with the same UH-1E designation.
 The first 34 built were essentially UH-1B airframes with the Lycoming T53-L-11 engine producing 1,100 shp (820 kW).
 When Bell switched production to the UH-1C, the UH-1E production benefited from the same changes.
 The Marine Corps later upgraded UH-1E engines to the Lycoming T53-L-13, which produced 1,400 shp (1,000 kW), after the Army introduced the UH-1M and upgraded their UH-1C helicopters to the same engine.